EvilEyedPigeon/udacity-fsnd-p3-item-catalog/README.md

 - Add image to items (file upload)
 - Add Atom feed with recent items
 - Require login to add, edit, and delete items
+- Only author can edit or delete an item
 - Add flash messages
 - Form validation using WTForms